walkingriver/scout-law/chapters/ch07-courteous.md

 "I need to know what happened to the feature I promised my customers," Greg demanded, his voice rising with each word.
 "They were expecting it in the upcoming release, and now they're furious!"

 Alice, as she'd reminded her team, kept her composure and replied calmly and courteously, "Good morning, Greg.
 I understand your concern.
-Due to some budget cuts, we had to reprioritize certain features.
+We've recently received feedback from some other key customers, and they've expressed a strong demand for some additional features.
+Our business partners agree with them.
 Your feature is still a top priority, and it will be included in the next release, later this year."

 Greg wouldn't let it go, however.
 It didn't matter what other priorities the project had.
 His feature was the most important and should be included in the first release.